HrxSrv/recruitbot-fe/README.md

-# TalentHub - AI-Powered HR Dashboard
+# Eva - AI-Powered HR Dashboard

 A comprehensive HR dashboard for managing recruitment, candidates, and hiring processes with AI-powered interview assistants and resume analysis.